NETSERV-UAH/IoTorii/Contiki-ng_4_2/README.md

 sudo apt install build-essential doxygen curl wireshark python-serial srecord
 ```

-> It is necessary to compile the programs in C for each mote
+> It is necessary to compile the programs in C for each mote.

 ```bash
 sudo apt install gcc-msp430